MindaugasVaitkus2/findjobs/README.md

 Project Assistant, The General Company (New York, NY) Best Job Ever, Evil Corp.
 (New York, NY)
 Typical Analyst__, Foo Inc. (Manhattan, NY)

-export results to text file?
-(Y/n)
-$ yes
 ```

-## Description

 Finding a new job is stressful enough, and scrolling through websites for hours only makes the process more diffcult.
 The objective of this Python package is to make your job searching experience at least a little bit easier.
 Searching all the major job boards for listings matching critera tailored to your needs, forget the hassle and find listings for jobs in different professions or locations, and all in matter of seconds.

 ## Install